 - How do you estimate future market values?

-Experimenting with discretionary funds is one thing but with significant retirement funds could be a poor choice.
+Experimenting with discretionary funds is one thing, but significant retirement funds could be a poor choice.
 Once again, it all depends on your situation.

-Many people lose sight of the actual goal of retirement planning, which in its most basic form is to make your retirement income last as long as we do.
+Many people lose sight of the actual goal of retirement planning, which in its most basic form is to make your retirement income lasts as long as we do.
 This seems like a relatively straightforward objective, so why do so many people start with a retirement income strategy that leaves so much to chance?
-Let’s consider the choices again by category, and one is an estimate and the other a guarantee.
-I believe, depending on your personal asset values and your desired lifestyle, there can be room for both types of planning.
-The key is that essential expenses must be covered first and be fully funded by sources of lifetime income.
+Let’s consider the choices again by category; one is an estimate, and the other is a guarantee.
+Depending on your asset values and your desired lifestyle, there can be room for both types of planning.
+The key is that essential expenses must be covered first and fully funded by lifetime income sources.

 You’ll enjoy some significant advantages if your lifetime sources of income are sufficient to fund essential lifestyle expenses.
 The question and problem are the same: How do you do it?
 First on the list is to avoid market volatility risk and accept a reasonable rate of return.

 New studies show if given a choice, most people would choose safe, secure income over yields.
 When the funds have to be there, and the income is essential, safety becomes the first decision.
 Having this sort of income planning eliminates the possibility of outliving your source of income, or what is called longevity risk.
 Knowing that your necessary expenses are covered with a guaranteed source of income is a great comfort and sense of freedom to enjoy your retirement years, no matter how long you live.